zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec05.md

 servers fail, in which case a message is outputted.

 The RDATA of a DNSKEY record consists of four fields.
-The third field specifies the algorithm number of public key in the fourth field.
-This test case will only check what the algorithm is used by checking the third field.
+The third field specifies the algorithm number of the public key in the fourth field.
+This test case will only check which algorithm is used by checking the third field.
 It will not verify that the key is matching the algorithm.

 ## Classification of algorithms

 In the table below, the first three columns are copied from the [IANA registry][IANA DNSSEC algo num].
-The forth column is for Zonemaster classification and it holds the the relevant message tags listed in the "[Summary]" section below.
-In the table below mnemonic is defined by Zonemaster when undefined in the IANA table, which is available at [IANA registry][IANA DNSSEC algo num].
+The fourth column is for Zonemaster classification and it holds the relevant message tags listed in the "[Summary]" section below.
+In the table below "mnemonic" is defined by Zonemaster when undefined in the IANA table, which is available at [IANA registry][IANA DNSSEC algo num].